p2-inc/phasetwo-docs/blog/2025-08-11-phasetwo-shadcn-keycloak-theme.md

 <!-- truncate -->

-Phase Two are [sponsors](/blog/phasetwo-keycloakify-partnership/) of [Keycloakify](https://www.keycloakify.dev) as we heavily believe the in the value of the project.
+Phase Two are [sponsors](/blog/phasetwo-keycloakify-partnership/) of [Keycloakify](https://www.keycloakify.dev) as we are deeply convinced by this project's value.

 ## The Shadcn Keycloak Theme Starter